-Mariela Acuña is an art educator, art administrator and first year graduate student of Art Administration and Public Policy at the School of the Art Institute of Chicago.
-Mariela is currently the Exhibitions and Residency Coordinator at the Hyde Park Art Center.
+Mariela Acuña is an art educator and art administrator pursuing a dual degree in Art Administration and Public Policy and Art History, Theory and Criticism at the School of the Art Institute of Chicago.
+Mariela thinks about her practice as an administrator as an evolving socially engaged practice.
+As Exhibitions and Residency Coordinator at the Hyde Park Art Center, Mariela is part of a team that develops and runs 15 exhibitions and 12 residencies for local, national, and international artists each year.
 Before moving to Chicago, Mariela held the positions of Public Programs Manager and Family Programs Coordinator at the Norton Museum of Art, where she worked to develop and implement programs for people of all ages and backgrounds to be inspired, think, make, and build relationships through art.
 She previously worked at the University Galleries at Florida Atlantic University, and Girls’ Club Collection, Fort Lauderdale.
 Mariela was born in San Jose, Costa Rica and was raised in Guatemala City.
 She holds a BA in Art History and a BFA in Sculpture from Florida Atlantic University.

 Karla Aguiñiga, is a transfronteriza (Mexican/American) artist, educator, and curator from Tijuana, Mexico.
 She is the founder of Torres Gutierrez, a nomadic art gallery that showcases emerging artists from Mexico and Southern California.
 Currently, she is the Public Programs and Engagement Coordinator at the Chicago Architecture Biennial.
 She has curated exhibitions such as “Fantasies and Fallacies” and “Dual Vision” at the Mexican Center for Culture and Cinematic Arts (CCCM) in Los Angeles- both featuring works by 35 LA-based Mexican and Chicanx artists, writers, musicians, performance artists, and filmmakers under the age of 35.
 Additionally, she has curated Latinx centered public programs for the Craft Contemporary Museum and the Hammer Museum in Los Angeles.
 She is a founding member of AMBOS (Art Made Between Opposite Sides).
 AMBOS seeks to express and document border emotion through art made on opposite sides by providing a platform to bi-national artists along the border.
 Additionally, she is the secretary of Relaciones Inesperadas in Tijuana, Mexico.
 She holds a Bachelor in Art from the University of California Los Angeles.